 Important: Make sure that you download and open the file on a computer (rather than a phone) because Track Changes comments may not appear correctly on a phone or in preview mode.

-Once you’ve downloaded and opened the file, you will find the video link and password in the consultant’s introductory note, either at the top of the first page or in the first marginal comment (you may need to click to expand the comment).
-In order to watch your video, you must be signed into your Baruch Zoom account.
-To sign into your Baruch Zoom account:
+- Once you’ve downloaded and opened the file, you will find the video link and password in the consultant’s introductory note, either at the top of the first page or in the first marginal comment (you may need to click to expand the comment).

-- In the same tab you just logged into, paste the feedback link from your document into the search bar.
+- To watch your video, paste the feedback link from your document into the search bar.
 Then, enter the password when prompted.